 Rural accommodation providers were hit hard by last year’s restrictions, but this year, many visitors are expected to seek fresh air and plenty of outdoor activities on UK staycations in rural settings.

-Forest of Bowland AONB sustainable tourism officer Hetty Byrne said:
+Forest of Bowland National Landscape sustainable tourism officer Hetty Byrne said:

 “2020 was a very challenging year for the rural economy, but we’ve been encouraged and inspired by the resilience and innovation shown by rural businesses in the Forest of Bowland and their determination to welcome tourists back when restrictions are lifted.